 Don’t let the name fool you, Silver Strand is a true blue green paint color!
 And while this is technically a blueish-green, it does have a considerable amount of gray in it, which gives the color a more neutral vibe than Rainwashed.
 Because of the darker undertone, this color will look much darker in rooms that don’t get a lot of light.

-Ultimately I went with Silver Strand for the accent wall on my daughter’s room, and I’ve never been more pleased with how a paint color turned out!
+Ultimately I went with Silver Strand for the board and batten accent wall in my daughter’s bedroom, and I’ve never been more pleased with how a paint color turned out!

 Green Blue by Farrow and Ball